jaytjz/DoCIntroToMl/README.md

 - Train a Decision Tree (Information Gain) on the training set with stopping rules; use the validation set for pruning/tuning; evaluate on the held-out test fold and record metrics.
 - If skipping validation-based pruning, train on all 9 folds (~90%) and test on the held-out fold.
 - Report accuracy, precision, recall, and F1-score over the 10 test folds on the clean dataset.

+## Jupyter notebook

+Our plots for the report were generated using the code in `report_plots.ipynb`, additionally we have also added plots to demonstrate the effect pruning has on the size and accuracy of the decision trees.

 ## Dependencies